The information on this site is subject to a disclaimer, a copyright notice and rules related to personal data protection.

-Although you can travel through most of the Translation Centre’s Web-sites without giving any information about yourself, in some cases, personal information is needed in order to provide the e-services that you request.
+Although you can move through most of the Translation Centre’s websites without giving any information about yourself, in some cases, personal information is needed in order to provide the e-services that you request.

 In this respect,

-within each Institution, a Data Protection Officer ensures that the provisions of the Regulation are applied and advises Controllers on fulfilling their obligations (see art.
-24 of the Regulation),
+within each institution, a Data Protection Officer ensures that the provisions of the Regulation are applied and advises Controllers on fulfilling their obligations (see Article 24 of the Regulation),

-for all the institutions, the European Data Protection Supervisor will act as an independent supervisory authority (see art.
-41 to 45 of the Regulation).
+for all the institutions, the European Data Protection Supervisor will act as an independent supervisory authority (see Articles 41 to 45 of the Regulation).

-The European Union's family of institutional Web Sites, on Intranet as well as on Internet, provides links to third party sites.
+The European Union's family of institutional websites, on the intranet as well as the internet, provides links to third party sites.
 Since we do not control them, we encourage you to review their privacy policies.

 What is an e-service?